ammar-homaida-statistics/easystatisticsacademy/inference/power-sample-size/software-and-power-analysis/index.md

       <strong>Core message:</strong>

       <p>
-        Power-analysis software helps researchers determine sample sizes, estimate power, and evaluate study designs.
-The quality of the results depends not only on the software but also on the assumptions and goals chosen by the researcher.
+        Statistical software helps researchers perform power analyses, estimate sample sizes, and evaluate study designs.
+The quality of these analyses depends not only on the software but also on the assumptions and decisions made by the researcher.
       </p>

     </div>

-    <h2>Looking Ahead</h2>
+    <h2>Completing the Power &amp; Sample Size Block</h2>

     <p>
-      Designing a study is only part of the process.
+      You have now completed the core concepts of statistical power, effect size, sample-size determination, and study planning.
     </p>

     <p>
-      Researchers must also communicate their power analyses, assumptions, and conclusions clearly.
+      These ideas form the foundation of designing informative and reliable studies before any data are collected.
     </p>

     <p>
-      The next lesson focuses on interpretation and reporting of power analyses and sample-size decisions.
+      The next block focuses on interpreting, communicating, and reporting statistical results responsibly.
     </p>

     <!-- TAKEAWAYS -->